 CREATE ROLE role-name;

-You specify which roles a user belongs to as part of the user definition in the deployment file using the roles attribute to the <user> tag.
-For example, the following code defines three users, assigning operator and developer the ops role and developer and clientapp the dbuser role.
+Note that at least one user must be assigned the built-in ADMINISTRATOR role.
+For example, the following code defines three users, assigning operator the built-in ADMINISTRATOR role and the user-defined OPS role, assigning developer the user-defined roles OPS and DBUSER, and assigning the user clientapp DBUSER.
 When a user is assigned more than one role, you specify the role names as a comma-delimited list.

 Users must be assigned at least one role, or else they have no permissions.
 (Permissions are assigned by role.)

-There must be a corresponding role defined in the schema for any roles listed in the deployment file.
+There must be a corresponding role defined in the schema for any user-defined roles listed in the configuration file.